cloudflare/wrangler-action/.changeset/plenty-seals-cover.md

 "wrangler-action": minor
 ---

-This change introduces three new GitHub Action's output variables.
+This change introduces three new GitHub Actions output variables.
 These variables are as follows:

 - `command-output` - contains the string results of `stdout`
 - `command-stderr` - contains the string results of `stderr`